MicrosoftDocs/mixed-reality/mrtk-unity/configuration/getting-started-with-mrtk-and-xrsdk.md

 ### Controller mappings

-If using custom controller mapping profiles, open one of them and run the Mixed Reality Toolkit -> Utilities -> Update -> Controller Mapping Profiles menu item to ensure the new XR SDK controller types are defined.
+If you're using custom controller mapping profiles, open one of them and run the Mixed Reality Toolkit -> Utilities -> Update -> Controller Mapping Profiles menu item to ensure the new XR SDK controller types are defined.

 ## See also